-The average man's body houses 43.2 pounds of fat.
+The average man's body houses 43.2lbs of fat.
 And at any one moment, that number is either increasing or decreasing—it's never stagnant.
-Spend more of each day burning fat than you do storing it, and over time, you'll bury your belly forever.
+Spend more of each day burning fat than you do storing it, and, over time, you'll bury your belly forever.
 Sound simple?
 It is.
 You see, there's no single secret formula for losing fat.
 In fact, find 100 successful losers and they'll give you 100 different ways to win the battle of the bulge.
-But we did them one better.
-On the following pages, you'll find 101 tips designed to help you lose your love handles, bust your gut, and define your abs.
+But below you'll find 50 tips designed to help you lose your love handles, bust your gut, and define your abs.
 Simply incorporate three or four into your life every day, and you'll finish off your fat easier and faster than you ever imagined possible.

-About 25%-30% of the calories in each gram of protein are burned in digestion, compared to only 6%-8% of the calories in carbs.
-Do the math: You save 41 calories every time you substitute 50 grams of protein for an equal amount of carbs.
+About 25-30% of the calories in each gram of protein are burned in digestion, compared to only 6-8% of the calories in carbs.
+Do the math: You save 41 calories every time you substitute 50g of protein for an equal amount of carbs.

 Avoid foods with "high-fructose corn syrup" in the ingredients list.
 Since 1971, consumption of this sugar substitute—which is used to sweeten soda, commercial baked goods, and even condiments—has increased more than 350% in the U.S., paralleling the rise in obesity.